BIGBENBRAWLER/Norrel_BlueStampPortfolio/index.md

     crash = 0;
   }
   </pre>
 On the controller board, I added an override button which sends a signal to the Arduino UNO, activating a function which disables the stopping feature of the robot.
 It does this by changing the state of a specific integer from 0 to 1, disabling a prerequisite for the stopping feature to activate.
 <br>
-Controller Code
+Override Controller Code
 <pre style="background:#A7AFB2">
+#include <SoftwareSerial.h>
+SoftwwareSerial BT_Serial(3, 2);
 #define button 7
 void setup (){
 Serial.begin(9600);